-For Mineral Prospecting, set the instrument on the Mineral Side of Null, with the desired volume.
+For Mineral Prospecting, set the intrument on the Mineral Side of Null with the desired volume and meter reading.

 You may now locate and trace detectable mineralized veins that have all magnetic content with this fine instrument.
-The instrument will usually sound the loudest over the highest mineralized spots in the veins.
+The instrument will usually read the highest and sound the loudest over the highest mineralized spots in the veins.